EmmaSteinman/project3/src/userprog/lab2doc.md

 > fails, so it cannot return before the new executable has completed
 > loading.
 How does your code ensure this?
 How is the load
 > success/failure status passed back to the thread that calls "exec"?

+The `exec` system call calls `process_execute()`, which calls the functions that end up loading the new child process.
+If the load fails, we set the child's `exit_status` field to -1.
+The system call calls `process_wait()` immediately after calling `process_execute()`.
+This ensures that the parent process waits until the child has exited, either due to successful execution or due to an error like failing to load the executable to run.
+The `process_wait()` function returns the child's exit status, which will be -1 since that is what we set it to earlier.
+So, all we have to do in the `exec` system call is save the return value of `process_wait()` and check whether that value is -1.
+If it is, then `exec` returns -1; if it isn't, `exec` returns the process ID returned by `process_execute()` earlier on.

 > B8: Consider parent process P with child process C.  How do you
 > ensure proper synchronization and avoid race conditions when P